converged-computing/metrics-operator/docs/development/designs/current.md

 # Current Design

-For this second design,m we can more easily say:
+For this second design, we can more easily say:

 > A Metric Set is a collection of metrics to measure IO, performance, or networking that can be customized with addons.